When Two Experts Are Better Than One: Establishing Liability and Damages

 For example, in order to establish liability in a medical malpractice cause of action, the plaintiff must prove that the defendant deviated from accepted standards of practice and that the deviation was a proximate cause of the plaintiff’s injuries.
 Plaintiffs will undoubtedly offer medical expert testimony to prove their injuries, which may be more or less in-depth depending upon the severity and permanency of the damages.
 But the neurologist who conducted the plaintiff’s brain scans, or the cardiologist who has monitored the plaintiff’s heart condition, may not be in a position to opine as to whether the plaintiff’s injuries were proximately caused by the defendant.
 Rather, a medical expert in that field would need to testify as to how the defendant deviated from the requisite standard of care within their respective professions and that the negligence caused the plaintiff’s injuries.
 In the medical context, this may refer to misdiagnoses, surgical errors, or follow-up treatment failures.

 It is not sufficient to assert that the defendant’s actions may have caused the plaintiff harm.
-In order to be hold the defendant liable, the plaintiff must prove proximate causation, that is, cause that is legally sufficient to establish defendant’s liability under the law.
-Establishing proximate causation is not always easy, as it can be affected by other contributing factors, such as plaintiff’s prior health history or other treatment choices.
-But there are ways to apply scientific principles to more accurately determine causation.
+In order to hold the defendant liable, the plaintiff must prove proximate causation, that is, cause that is legally sufficient to establish the defendant’s liability under the law.
+Establishing proximate causation is not always easy, as it can be affected by other contributing factors, such as the plaintiff’s prior health history or other treatment choices.
+However, there are ways to apply scientific principles to more accurately determine causation.

 For example, in cases involving accidents, such as automobile collisions, causation forensics is an area of study that uses science to determine the causal factors of an accident.
-On the defense side, an expert should be able to attest to contributing factors that can ultimately break the causal link between the defendant’s conduct and plaintiff’s injuries.
-In a products liability case, for example, a human factors expert may testify to the ways in which average people handle the products at issue and how such interactions could have influenced the damages sustained from the product.
+On the defense side, an expert should be able to attest to contributing factors that can ultimately break the causal link between the defendant’s conduct and the plaintiff’s injuries.
+In a product liability case, for example, a human factors expert may testify to the ways in which average people handle the products at issue and how such interactions could have influenced the damages sustained from the product.

 Whether an expert is meant to establish proximate causation or break any causal connection, it is important that the witnesses avoid common pitfalls.
 Most importantly, there is a difference between causation (especially proximate causation!) and correlation.
 As such, experts should make knowledgeable determinations based on the available data and findings at hand.